Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 `Angular Templates are written with HTML that contains Angular-specific elements and attributes.
 In combination with the model and controller's information, these templates are further rendered to provide a dynamic view to the user.`

+### 8. What are Annotations in Angular?
+`Annotations in Angular are used for creating an annotation array.
+They are the metadata set on the class that is used to reflect the Metadata library.`

+### 9. What are Directives in Angular?
+`Directives are attributes that allow the user to write new HTML syntax specific to their applications.
+They execute whenever the Angular compiler finds them in the DOM.
+Angular supports three types of directives.`

+- 1.Component Directives
+- 2.Structural Directives
+- 3.Attribute Directives